byuweb/byu_theme_drupal/README.md

 make sure you are using a css selector that will not target multiple divs, and that will not change. (i.e. id's of these search elements often change once you start searching or reloading the page.)

+## Hidden Region

+This theme comes with a region that is used purely for referencing the blocks in that region.
+This is useful in situations such as using a block entity reference field in some content type.
+Putting the block in the hidden field would allow you to still use the block in that block entity reference field, but it wouldn't appear on the website.